 Arrive/DepartSalta Int'l Airport (SLA) / Salta Int'l Airport

 Total Distance328 - 542 km (202- 334 miles)

 Daily Distance28 - 100 km (17 - 60 miles)

-What to ExpectHighest point nearly 10,000 feet, great downhill rides for the first 3 days.
+What to ExpectHighest point nearly 10,000 feet with a day trip to the salt flats which are 13,000.
+Great downhill rides for the first 3 days.